Dementia Praecox: Definition, Causes, Symptoms, And Treatment

 Schizophrenia symptoms usually show up between the ages of 16 and 30, although even young children have been occasionally diagnosed with the disorder.
 The symptoms of schizophrenia are divided into three main categories.

-The positive symptoms are those that people with schizophrenia experience that healthy people do not.
+The positive symptoms refer to those that people with schizophrenia experience whichpeople without schizophrenia do not.
 These are the symptoms related to their inability to discern what is real.
 They may have hallucinations, which can be visual, auditory, or related to any of the senses.

 Delusions, or false beliefs, are common for people with schizophrenia.
 People with schizophrenia may have unusual thought patterns that are known as thought disorders because they are dysfunctional ways of thinking.
 They may also display agitated physical movements.

-The cognitive symptoms of schizophrenia are problems with being able to think as effectively as healthy people do.
-People with schizophrenia may have trouble understanding information and using it to make decisions.
-They may find it hard to pay attention.
+People with schizophrenia may not be able to use effective cognitive skills as others.Theymay have trouble understanding information and making decisions.
+They may find it difficult to pay attention to certain situations.
 It's usually very hard for them to learn something new and then use that information immediately.

 Before a doctor can diagnose schizophrenia, they need to rule out other causes for the symptoms.
 They typically give a complete physical examination.
 They may do tests to rule out other illnesses and a drug screen to rule out substance abuse or alcoholism.